ME-Merlin2010/cex.io-seller/README.md

 #### Coin

 ```
-This checkbox, enables or disables each respective coin for use in the reinvestment program.
+This checkbox, enables or disables each respective coin for use in the program.
 ```

 #### Reserve

 ```
 The Reserve sets the limit for the untradeable amount of each respective coin.
-Reinvestment
+Seller
-will utilize all available funds that exceed the reserve, but leave the reserve uninvested.
+will utilize all available funds that exceed the reserve, but leave the reserve.
 ```

 #### Maximum

 ```
-The Maximum sets the upper limit for what you are willing to pay for 1 GHS/COIN.
+The Maximum sets the upper limit for what you are willing to sell 1 COIN.
 If the
-current price for 1 GHS/COIN is greater than your specified Maximum, no action will be taken.
+current price for 1 COIN is greater than your specified Maximum, action will be taken.
 ```

 #### Minimum

 ```
-The Minimum sets the lower limit for what you are willing to pay for 1 GHS/COIN.
+The Minimum sets the lower limit for what you are willing to sell 1 COIN.
 If the
-current price for 1 GHS/COIN is lower than your specified Minimum, no action will be taken.
+current price for 1 COIN is lower than your specified Minimum, action will be taken.
 ```

 #### Save Settings

 ```
 Write your settings to a text file named 'settings.txt'.
 If this file exists upon program
 start, it will load your credentials and setting from it.
-Note, when the Reinvestment is
+Note, when the Seller is
 started, the settings will be automatically saved.
 ```

 ### Information
-This tab is mostly statistics and debug information, but its interesting to see, so I left it in.
+This tab is mostly statistics and debug information, but its interesting to see.

 #### Balance